lightarrow/lightarrow/README.md

 ## Shine Document

 ### Further
-App Development, Support, Vulnerability patching, Developed Monitoring, Developed microservices on AWS cloud platform.
+App Development, Support, patching, Developed Monitoring, Developed microservices on AWS cloud platform.

 Big win designing, architecting, and connecting on-prem to cloud batch systems.
 Custom development of scheduling batch jobs with AWS cloud with the operations team as a customer.